YEAR 3 PROJECT - 2023/4

 Expected prior/parallel learning: Appropriate background knowledge related to the project topic.

-Module purpose: The purpose of the Year 3 Project is to prepare students for independent problem solving and independent work in engineering (or elsewhere), and to further develop their professional skills in presenting their work.
-This is achieved by undertaking an extended piece of research-and-development work on a particular topic over two Semesters, and then presenting the outcomes of this work via a written Final Project Report and an oral presentation, both these being subject to viva-voce examination.
+Module purpose: The purpose of the Year 3 Individual Project is to prepare students for independent problem solving and independent work in engineering (or other professional environment).
+The module builds from the shorter projects undertaken in Year 1 (EEE1027 and EEE1028) and Year 2 (EEE2036 and EEE2037) labs, design and professional studies modules.
+Students undertake an extended piece of research and development work on a particular topic over two semesters, and then present the outcomes of this work via a written Final Project Report and an oral presentation, in the form of a viva-voce examination.
+This module will further develop a student’s skills in planning, problem-solving and analysis, formal writing and presenting their work.
+For students staying on to MEng programme, this individual module feeds into the group Multidisciplinary Design project.

 Number of Credits: 30